1rn19cs003/FullStackAssignment/README.md

 ## Order
-- You only need to login with either admin or customer to acess this
+- You only need to login with either admin or customer to access this
 - inclued all CRUD opeations \
 <img align="right" src="photos/Order.png" width="100%"/>&nbsp;
 &nbsp;